 - Other family members (aunts, uncles, grandparents etc.)

 After experiencing the loss of a loved one due to a wrongful death, you likely do not know what to do next.
-Any person would feel overwhelmed, devastated and angry in this situation.
-Let an experienced Alabama wrongful death attorney like Tommy take those emotions and create a strong case for you.
+Any person would feel overwhelmed, devastated, and angry in this situation.
+Let an experienced Jefferson County wrongful death lawyer like Tommy James take those emotions and create a strong case for you.
 He has helped many families recover after suffering from the wrongful death of a loved one.